shipwright-io/build/docs/buildrun.md

 ## Automatic `BuildRun` deletion

 We have two controllers that ensure that buildruns can be deleted automatically if required.
-This is ensured by adding `retention` parameters in build specifications.
+This is ensured by adding `retention` parameters in either the build specifications or the buildrun specifications.

+- Buildrun TTL parameters: These are used to make sure that buildruns exist for a fixed duration of time after completiion.
+  - `buildrun.spec.retention.ttlAfterFailed`: The buildrun is deleted if the mentioned duration of time has passed and the buildrun has failed.
+  - `buildrun.spec.retention.ttlAfterSucceeded`: The buildrun is deleted if the mentioned duration of time has passed and the buildrun has succeeded.
-- TTL parameters: These are used by the buildrun_ttl_cleanup controller.
+- Build TTL parameters: These are used to make sure that related buildruns exist for a fixed duration of time after completiion.
   - `build.spec.retention.ttlAfterFailed`: The buildrun is deleted if the mentioned duration of time has passed and the buildrun has failed.
   - `build.spec.retention.ttlAfterSucceeded`: The buildrun is deleted if the mentioned duration of time has passed and the buildrun has succeeded.
-- Limit parameters: These are used by the build_limit_cleanup controller.
+- Build Limit parameters: These are used to make sure that related buildruns exist for a fixed duration of time after completiion.
-  - `build.spec.retention.failedLimit`: This parameter ensures that the number of failed buildruns do not exceed this limit.
-If the limit is exceeded, the oldest failed buildruns are deleted till the limit is satisfied.
-  - `build.spec.retention.succeededLimit`: This parameter ensures that the number of successful buildruns do not exceed this limit.
-If the limit is exceeded, the oldest successful buildruns are deleted till the limit is satisfied.

-### Buildrun_ttl_cleanup controller

-Buildruns are watched by the buildrun_ttl_cleanup controller for the following preconditions:

-- Update on `Buildrun` resource if either `ttlAfterSucceeded` or `ttlAfterFailed` are set.
-- Create on `Buildrun` resource if either `ttlAfterSucceeded` or `ttlAfterFailed` are set.

-If these conditions are met, the reconciler checks if the ttl retention field is satisfied or not.
-If it is not, the buildrun is requeued after calculating the remaining time the buildrun is allowed to exist.
+  - `build.spec.retention.succeededLimit` - Defines number of succeeded BuildRuns for a Build that can exist.
+  - `build.spec.retention.failedLimit` - Defines number of failed BuildRuns for a Build that can exist.

 ## Specifying Environment Variables